Best vision insurance plan for you in 2021

 Let’s say your heart is set on a $200 pair of glasses and your plan’s allowance is $150, a common amount offered by insurers.
 You pay the remaining $50 out of pocket.
 If you only wear glasses, you’re in the clear.

-Luckily, modern sites like EyeBuyDirect and Zenni Optical now offer glasses on the cheap, taking most of the out-of-pocket sting off your purchase.
-Or, if you alternate between contacts and glasses, contact lenses might not cost all that much since you won’t be wearing them every day.
+Luckily, modern sites like EyeBuyDirect and Zenni Optical now offer glasses on the cheap, taking some of the out-of-pocket sting out of your purchase.

 Lens option discounts or allowances